devkewalramani/servicenow-gtm-playbook/README.md

 Closing enterprise ServiceNow deals through a partner channel, including deal registration, partner coordination, multi-stakeholder executive alignment, and commercial structuring.

 ### 2. Deploy
-Implementing ServiceNow ITSM, CMDB, ITOM, and PPM for enterprise customers — managing the delivery motion from scoping through go-live and Day 2 managed services.
+Implementing ServiceNow ITSM, CMDB, ITOM, and PPM for enterprise customers, managing the delivery motion from scoping through go-live and Day 2 managed services.

 ### 3. Build
 Developing custom applications on the ServiceNow platform that extend core functionality into industry-specific workflows.

 ### 4. Operate
-Running a global PMO on ServiceNow PPM as the direct internal customer — understanding the platform from the buyer's seat, not just the seller's.
+Running a global PMO on ServiceNow PPM as the direct internal customer, understanding the platform from the buyer's seat, not just the seller's.

 ---